ZeroSharp/zerosharp.github.com/source/_posts/2014-03-31-a-web-ui-performance-tip-for-xaf-web-applications.markdown

 }
 ```

-Certainly this is not without consequences, and I would urge a careful reading of the [relevant documentation](https://documentation.devexpress.com/#xaf/DevExpressExpressAppXafApplication_DelayedViewItemsInitializationtopic), but certainly try it out in your web applications.
+Certainly this is not without consequences, and I would urge a careful reading of the [relevant documentation](https://documentation.devexpress.com/#xaf/DevExpressExpressAppXafApplication_DelayedViewItemsInitializationtopic).
+To be honest, I still don't really understand why my detail view is so much slower without this change.
+I have tried to isolate the cause without much success and I will update this post if I find anything new.
+But if some of your detail views seem overly slow, certainly try it out.